rmst/focus/README.md

 # Focus

 The goal of the Focus browser extension is to hide feeds, recommendations and other distractions while retaining maximal functionality for doing focussed work.
-On most sites, Focus will replace the feed on the frontpage with a search page.
+On most sites, Focus will replace the feed on the front page with a search page.

 https://chrome.google.com/webstore/detail/focus/mapbhjcejbjaldfnhbcffdjifefhnjak